backpackcloud/backpackcloud.github.io/_posts/episodes/2018-05-25-episode-3-application-logs-trails-on-a-crime-scene.md

 I was running out of time to solve that issue, but I managed to do it using tons of `grep` commands.
 It was awful, my head was about to explode.
 Suddenly, my cellphone rang.
 It was my friend, JP, asking me for some script that could filter a log file and remove stacktraces so he could analyze it.
 Then I realized that I should code something.
 A tool for following trails on log files.
 The [Sherlog Holmes](https://github.com/devnull-tools/sherlog-holmes).

 The process is kinda simple.
 Each entry in the file is converted to an `entry` structure, passed through a set of user defined filters and only the filtered entries are processed.
-The process can be a simple write to the `stdout`, useful to reduce the size of the log file, or count the entries by level, exceptions, category, etc., useful to get an overview of the log.
-Specially when exceptions are present.
+The process can be a simple write to the `stdout`, useful to reduce the size of the log file; or a count that aggregates levels, exceptions, categories, etc., useful to get an overview of the log, specially when exceptions are present.

 I often need to tell people things like “you have 42 occurrences of a `NullPointerException` so please try to fix that before saying Java has a bug in the `for` loop”.
 Seriously, I’ve been through something like this and it was really hard to not pull off my left arm just to have something to throw at the complainers.